joelchelliah/dotfiles/README.md

 # Joel's Dotfiles

-My dotfiles setup, including a recipe for getting a new Mac (Yosemite+) up and running from scratch.
+My dotfiles, and recipe for setting up a new Mac!

 For installing all the dotfiles there is an **install_dotfiles.sh** script.
-For setting up a brand new Mac there are som additional scripts in the **new_mac/** folder and a list of recommended apps, settings and preferences further down.
+For setting up a brand new Mac there are som additional scripts in the **new_mac/** folder and a list of recommended apps, settings and preferences further below.

 ## Installing dotfiles